sakaiproject/sakai/gradebook/xdocs/README.txt

 2) Make sure that the sakaigb database (or whatever you want to called it in your hibernate.properties file) has been created.

-3) Running 'maven -Dstandalone=true' from the top level project directory (currently /sakai/gradebook/ in svn) will clean, compile, run the tests, and deploy the webapp.
+3) Running 'maven -Dstandalone=true cln bld' from the top level project directory (currently /sakai/gradebook/ in svn) will clean, compile, run the tests, and deploy the webapp.